SamanthaGTHB/Intro-to-DH-SH---Group-1-VOC/README.md

 # DOCUMENTATIONS AND SUSTAINABILITY

-All datasets and code are fully documented — the dataset, the enriched VOC-opvarenden database (Petram et al., 2024), is openly accessible via Zenodo.
-Metadata, including codebooks containing variable definitions, the “cleaning” procedures and data provenance are included.
+All datasets and code used in this project are fully documented.
+The enriched VOC-opvarenden database (Petram et al., 2024) is openly accessible via Zenodo for reproduction and citation purposes (DOI: **10.5281/zenodo.10599528**).
+Metadata, including codebooks containing variable definitions, “cleaning” procedures, and data provenance are included.

-Our scripts used for data processing and analysis were written in R and are available on GitHub to ensure reproducibility and transparency.
-This project’s results are meant to be a starting point for more in-depth research concerning mortality risks and socio-economic status of VOC personnel.
+Our data, literature review and scripts used for data processing, analysis and visualisation were written in R and are available on our public GitHub repository
+(**https://github.com/SamanthaGTHB/Intro-to-DH-SH---Group-1-VOC**) to ensure reproducibility and transparency.
+The repository also contains our project report, outlining our research question, methodology and analytical decisions.
+The results of this project provide a foundation for more in-depth research into mortality risks and socio-economic hierarchies among VOC personnel.

+**Sustainability**
+Regarding sustainability, we aimed to make our research as open and reusable as possible.
+GitHub provides version control, so data and scripts are recoverable, and code in R can be reproduced from this repository.
+The permanent Zenodo DOI ensures the long-term preservation and citability of the dataset.
+These platforms safeguard transparency and sustain our research outcomes.

 # REFLECTION